Oral Health and Children

 - EQIPP Oral Health in Primary Care Course!
 Enroll now to learn how to incorporate oral health into your practice and track your progress.

 - Pediatricians can become members of the AAP Section on Oral Health for free!
 Simply e-mail email@example.com.
-All new members receive a free flip chart (while supplies last)!

 - AAP/Bright Futures Oral Health Risk Assessment Tool